backupbrew/switchbrew/Display services.md

 When attempting to use a get-session cmd with a service it's not available with, error 0xA72 is returned.

+These commands using PIDs have AppletResourceUserId as the last input u64, hence AppletResourceUserId must [match](IPC%20Marshalling.md "wikilink") the user-process PID(no special handling for value 0).

 ## ListDisplays

 Takes a type-0x6 output buffer containing the array of